wp-plugins/advanced-wp-hide-referer/readme.txt

 = Is this free? =

-Yes, this plugin and the unrefer.com service are free to use.
+Yes, this plugin and the href.li service are free to use.

 == Changelog ==